PleiadesBUW/PleiadesUserDocumentation/software/VSCode.md

 ```
 PASSWORD=test code-server --bind-addr 0.0.0.0:8080 --auth password
 ```
+> **Note:**
+> - We recommend configuring the `PASSWORD` variable for additional security.
+> - If password protection is not enabled, other users may gain access to your account and data.

-- Replace `test` with a secure password.
+> - Replace `test` with a **secure password**.
-- Port `8080` is used for access via SSH port forwarding from your local machine.
+> - Port `8080` is used for access via SSH port forwarding from your local machine.

 Terminal Output: